Software engineers apply scientific and mathematical principles to create computer software and solve problems

 - the ability to work both in a team and alone and to manage your own workload

 - career motivation and a willingness to continue to further your knowledge and skills

 - an ability to learn new skills and technologies quickly

 - an awareness of current issues affecting the industry and its technologies.

 Relevant work experience is a good way of demonstrating a genuine interest in computing and is regarded favourably by employers.
 Gain experience through course-related placements, opportunities to work shadow or a year in industry.

-Software engineers are employed in a very broad range of sectors, and increasingly in small to medium-sized enterprises (SMEs) too.
+Software engineers are employed in a range of sectors, and increasingly in small to medium-sized enterprises (SMEs) too.